Democrats Incensed at U.K. Prime Minister’s ‘Partisan’ Visit to GOP Retreat

 “Nigel Farage dashed off to meet Trump first while May and no one else in the British government had much of any contact.
 And Boris Johnson was completely rude to him.
 So they probably felt completely on the back foot,” she told FP.
 “I’m not even sure that the president-elect even knew who Theresa May was.”

 May succeeded David Cameron in July after he resigned in the wake of shocking referendum vote by British voters to leave the European Union.
 In her meeting with Trump, May is expected to begin laying the groundwork on a new U.S.-Britain trade deal.
-That’s increasingly important for both countries, especially as Britain decided to cut itself off from the European Union’s common market.
+That’s increasingly important for both countries, especially as Britain decided to cut itself off from the EU’s common market.
 But EU officials warn any U.S.-U.K. trade deal will have to wait until the so-called Brexit is finalized, which could take years.

-May also told the Financial Times on Friday that she hopes to impress upon Trump the benefits of the NATO alliance and the European Union, two institutions he has repeatedly denigrated.
+May also told the Financial Times last week that she hopes to impress upon Trump the benefits of the NATO alliance and the EU, two institutions he has repeatedly denigrated.

 On the day of Trump’s inauguration, May expressed optimism about working with Trump to broaden the special relationship between the two countries, even though he spent much of his campaign attacking America’s overseas obligations.